getgrav/grav-learn/pages/17/10.cookbook/04.admin-recipes/doc.md

+> [!WARNING]
-!
-This is a trimmed-down list for easy viewing but you can copy/paste the full country list from [<i class="fa fa-github"></i>umpirsky/count-list](https://github.com/umpirsky/country-list/blob/master/data/en_US/country.php)
+> This is a trimmed-down list for easy viewing but you can copy/paste the full country list from [<i class="fa fa-github"></i>umpirsky/count-list](https://github.com/umpirsky/country-list/blob/master/data/en_US/country.php)

 Then, we call the function from a blueprint or a frontend form definition like this: